stevecj/carton_db.rb/README.md

 consist of simple data structures.

-The primary goals of this library are simplicity of implementation and reliable, predicatble behavior when used as intended, along with documentation making it reasonably clear what is intended.
+The primary goals of this library are simplicity of implementation and reliable, predictable behavior when used as intended, along with documentation making it reasonably clear what is intended.

 ## Uses